 A Stone With a Story

-In order to save the maiden's life, she was instantly turned into a clear white crystal.
-Bacchus felt terrible at his temper and cruelty.
+To save the maiden's life, she was transformed into a clear white crystal.
+Bacchus felt terrible for his temper and cruelty.
 The God of Wine poured the juice of his grapes over the white crystal, giving it the purple hue that people have come to love.

 Determining the Stone's Overall Value